rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 Go to your browser and navigate to one of the `page_route`s you created.
 You should see that page's title, as stored in the database, displayed.

-URLs that are neither in the `pages` database, nor hardcoded, static pagess, should result in the 404 page.
+URLs that are neither in the `pages` database, nor hardcoded, static pages, should result in the 404 page.

 <br/><br/><br/><br/>